 Remember that liability coverage doesn't apply to your own injuries or vehicle damage after a Nevada car accident.
 You'll need different (additional) coverage for that if you're involved in a car accident and no one else's coverage applies to your losses.

-For example, collision coverage (optional in Nevada, though might be required under the terms of a vehicle lease or financing agreement) can pay for repairs to (or replacement of) your damaged vehicle after a car accident.
+For example, collision coverage (optional in Nevada, though sometimes required under the terms of a vehicle lease or financing agreement) can pay for repairs to (or replacement of) your damaged vehicle after a car accident.

 Uninsured motorist (UM) coverage is not required in Nevada, but it can protect you and your passengers if the at-fault driver has no insurance, or if you're the victim of a hit and run.
 Keep in mind that UM does not cover vehicle damage after an accident.

-According to the Nevada Department of Motor Vehicles, the state has no "grace period" when it comes to lapses in car insurance coverage.
+According to the Nevada DMV, the state has no "grace period" when it comes to lapses in car insurance coverage.
 Even a one-day lapse in coverage could result in a possible suspension of your registration, plus a minimum $251 reinstatement fee.
 Beyond that, Nevada follows a tiered system when it comes to fees and fines for driving without insurance, depending on:

-Check the Nevada DMV insurance lapse penalties chart for the details.
+Check the Nevada DMV insurance lapse penalties chart for more details.

 Keep in mind that fines and other administrative penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.